 A beautiful late-summer woodland aster with large white blooms.
 Large basal leaves form a groundcover as the plant spreads colonially.
 The basal leaves are reputed to be used as a cooked vegetable when young.
 Native to rich soil with a wide tolerance for moist or well-drained sites.

 Host plant for the Pearl Crescent butterfly, a widespread butterfly of upland fields and meadows.

-Habitat: Well-drained to moderately drained, part sun to shade
+Siting: Average to moist soil, part sun to shade

 Deer Resistance: Low